 Dry Wall is located in the lower Canyon, below the switchback.
 It is across from pullout #5, as described in Aaron Hueys latest guidebook for Ten Sleep Canyon.
 Park in pullout #5 and cross the road to find the steep trail coming out of the drainage.
 This trail flatttens out and heads left, down canyon for what is a pleasant 5 minute hike to the wall.
 If you are visiting the climbs on the right side of Dry Wall, directly above the parking lot, you can take the steep trail angling up and right from the parking area.
 This trail is relentless but puts you right where your headed without having to traverse the entire wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Dry Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Dry Wall:

 Featured Route For Dry Wall